-718.4.3.4
+718.4.2.4

 Small Exterior or Interior Spaces, Bricks, Plaques and Benches.
-Small exterior spaces (including courtyards) and small interior spaces, bricks, plaques and benches may carry honorific, memorial or donor names as determined by University Development and Alumni Engagement in coordination with the Cal Poly Landscape Advisory Committee and Facility Services.
+Small exterior spaces (including courtyards) and small interior spaces, bricks, plaques and benches may carry honorific, memorial or donor names as determined by UDAE.

 718.5 Naming of Endowments